 If you’ve been involved in a semi-truck accident, it’s important to make sure that you have the legal representation and support you and your family need during your recovery.
 With the help of a reliable large truck accident attorney from Johnson Garcia LLP, you’ll receive the legal counsel and support you deserve as a victim.

-The experts at Johnson Garcia LLP have more than 25 years of combined legal experience and have been helping victims of commercial truck accidents seek the fair treatment and compensation they need to make a full recovery.
-As specialists in personal injury, we’ve assisted in all kinds of accident cases and legal situations, from fender benders with insurance disputes to fatal 18-wheeler accidents in which the truck drivers deny fault.
+The experienced attorneys at Johnson Garcia LLP have more than 30+ years of combined legal experience and have been helping victims of commercial truck accidents seek the fair treatment and compensation they need to make a full recovery.
+As experienced attorneys in personal injury, we’ve assisted in all kinds of accident cases and legal situations, from fender benders with insurance disputes to fatal 18-wheeler accidents in which the truck drivers deny fault.